 What we lose when we undertreat pain, September 17, 2017

-Kate Nicholson is a civil rights and disability rights attorney, a nonprofit founder and executive, and a writer and speaker.
+Kate Nicholson is a nonprofit founder and executive, and a writer and speaker, who formerly worked as a civil rights and disability rights attorney.

-Kate recently founded the National Pain Advocacy Center, which advocates for the health and human rights of people in pain and envisions a world in which pain is treated equitably and effectively.
+Kate is the founder and executive director of the National Pain Advocacy Center, a 501c3 nonprofit organization that advocates for the health and human rights of people in pain.

-She previously served as an attorney and manager in the Civil Rights Division of the Department of Justice for nearly two decades and is a nationally-recognized expert on the Americans with Disabilities Act (ADA).
+She previously served as an attorney and manager in the Civil Rights Division of the Department of Justice and is a nationally-recognized expert on the Americans with Disabilities Act (ADA).

 Kate frequently writes and speaks about the equitable treatment of pain in the context of crises involving opioids and COVID-19.
 She is writing a memoir about her own twenty-year journey to healing after a surgical injury left her in severe pain, unable to sit or stand, extremely limited in walking, and for many years, bedridden.